Tenerife Carnival 2025

 DSC01009

 Yes!!!
-A tough little man with a pantomime act from a group of scoundrels.
-He was walking around and treating everyone to whiskey or vodka.
+A guy with a bandolier of mini bottles.
+He walked around treating everyone to whiskey or vodka.

 DSC01036

-This couple, on the other hand, is all about a healthy lifestyle.
-Slim and toned.
+This couple, on the contrary, is all for a healthy lifestyle.
+Slim, fit.
 A gladiator and his beloved.

 DSC01135